Free Things to Do in Philippines

 Must-see spots that don't cost a penny.

-Rizal Park and National Museum Complex Free
+Rizal Park (Luneta) Free

 Banaue Rice Terraces Viewpoints Free